serverless/blog/posts/2018-xx-xx-serverless-components-rest-api-tutorial.md

 The `type` property tells the Framework that our application is called `rest-api-app`.

-If you compare this information with `serverless.yml` files from other components in the [`registry`](https://github.com/serverless/components/tree/master/registry) you might see that they too have a `type` property at the root level.
+If you compare this information with `serverless.yml` files from components in the [`registry`](https://github.com/serverless/components/tree/master/registry) you might see that they too have a `type` property at the root level.
 The reason for that is that our `rest-api-app` application itself is a component which could be re-used by other components / projects.
-There's no distinction between an application or a component since both are components at the end of the day.
+There's no distinction between an application or a component.
+Both are components at the end of the day.

 ### Adding a `products` DB table